DH-Center-Tuebingen/Spacialist/README.md

 - Geoserver

 ## Acknowledgments

-Development of Spacialist is co-funded by the Ministry of Science, Research and the Arts Baden-Württemberg, funding programme "E-Science Baden-Württemberg".
+Development of Spacialist is co-funded by the Ministry of Science, Research and the Arts Baden-Württemberg in the "E-Science" funding programme.